krausest/js-framework-benchmark/README.md

 Open [http://localhost:8080](http://localhost:8080/) and choose the directory for the framework you want to test.
 Most actions will try to measure the duration and print it to the console.
 Depending on the framework this might be more or less precise.
 To measure the exact numbers one needs to use e.g. the timeline from the chrome dev tools.

-## About the benchmarks

-* create rows: Duration for creating 1000 rows after the page loaded.
-* replace all rows: Duration for updating all 1000 rows of the table (with 5 warmup iterations).
-* partial update: Time to update the text of every 10th row (with 5 warmup iterations).
-* select row: Duration to highlight a row in response to a click on the row. (with 5 warmup iterations).
-* swap rows: Time to swap 2 rows on a 1K table. (with 5 warmup iterations).
-* remove row: Duration to remove a row. (with 5 warmup iterations).
-* create many rows: Duration to create 10,000 rows
-* append rows to large table: Duration for adding 1000 rows on a table of 10,000 rows.
-* clear rows: Duration to clear the table filled with 10.000 rows.
-* clear rows a 2nd time: Time to clear the table filled with 10.000 rows.
-But warmed up with only one iteration.
-* ready memory: Memory usage after page load.
-* run memory: Memory usage after adding 1000 rows.

-For all benchmarks the duration is measured including rendering time.
-You can read some details on this [article](http://www.stefankrause.net/wp/?p=218).
-The results of this benchmark is outlined on my blog ([round 1](http://www.stefankrause.net/wp/?p=191), [round 2](http://www.stefankrause.net/wp/?p=283), [round 3](http://www.stefankrause.net/wp/?p=301), [round 4](http://www.stefankrause.net/wp/?p=316), and [round 5](http://www.stefankrause.net/wp/?p=392)).

 ## Execute the benchmarks with webdriver

 The former java test runner has been replaced with a typescript based test runner.
 The new test runner contains no timer based waits and is thus much faster.